Australia

 New Zealand issued dinosaur stamps.

-Australian stamps issued in single sheets and mint mini-sheet of all 6 stamps.
+The Australian issue were issued in single sheets and mini-sheets of all 6 stamps.

-Two stamps from the set issued as self-adhesive in booklets and rolls.
+Two stamps from the set were also issued as self-adhesives in booklets and rolls.

-The mint mini-sheet available with several overprints in golden and blaack colors,
+The mini-sheet was available with several overprints in gold and black colors –

 Below are some videos where Peter Trusler talks about his work.